City and Borough of Juneau

 Juneau Police Department

-The Juneau Police Department Communication Center operates on a consolidated dispatch theory and provides communication services for the Juneau Police Department, Capital City Fire / Rescue, and other city, state, and federal agencies.
-It is staffed 24 hours a day, 365 days a year with a minimum of two (2) Dispatchers in the center at all times.
+The Juneau Police Department operates a consolidated dispatch center and provides communication services for the Juneau Police Department, Capital City Fire / Rescue, and other city, state, and federal agencies.
+The Communications Center is staffed 24 hours a day, 365 days a year with a minimum of two (2) Dispatchers on duty at all times.
+Dispatchers are trained to provide instructions and send responders for any kind of emergency within the Borough.

-The Communications Center is staffed by eleven (11) Dispatchers, three (3) Lead Dispatchers, and is supervised by the Administrative Manager.
-The Lead Dispatchers have a limited amount of supervision responsibility and also help with scheduling, training, and quality control.
+The Communications Center is staffed by eleven (11) Dispatchers, three (3) Lead Dispatchers, (1) Call Taker, and is supervised by the Communications Center Manager.

-Dispatcher responsiblitles include; communicating on multiple radio channels, answering phone calls on a multi-line phone system, and answering 9-1-1 calls for the entire Juneau area.
-Dispatch training is about six months long and consists of both on-the-job and classroom training.
+Dispatcher responsibilities include answering and processing incoming 9-1-1 calls for the whole City and Borough of Juneau; communicating with responders on multiple radio channels and answering phone calls on a multi-line phone system.
+The Dispatch training program is 22 weeks in length and consists of both on-the-job and classroom training.
 This training includes Emergency Medical Dispatch, which provides for pre-arrival medical instruction while EMS services are enroute.

 TEACH YOUR CHILDREN HOW TO CALL 9-1-1.

-Be sure they know what 9-1-1 is, how to dial from your home and cell phone, and to trust the 9-1-1 call taker.
-Make sure your child is physically able to reach at least one phone in your home.
+Be sure your child knows what 9-1-1 is, how to dial from your home and cell phones, and to trust the 9-1-1 call taker.
 When calling 9-1-1 your child needs to know their name, parent's name, telephone number, and most importantly their address.
 Tell them to answer all the call takers questions and to stay on the phone until instructed to hang up.